danielharrell/open-eyes-lect-2017-18/Open.md

 it can then explain the appearances.
 For example, why does the world appear outside us?

+- We don't mean the world here the way we would mean a friend.
+The world surrounds us, and seems to be encompassed in appearance rather than revealed through it, as if it were a horizon rather than an object.
+We can ask if the world is really the way it seems, which means it keeps appearing even when called into question.
+This shows our relation to it is given rather than gained.

 (Perhaps go back to earlier distinction for outside here.)
 Or more exactly, why do we call what appears *the world*?
 Or still more exactly, why do we